top of page

 Delusions are one of the most interesting features of psychosis.
 Frequently described simply as “false beliefs,” they often act as a guide for how individuals should think and act.
 Delusions are not random ideas.
 They arise from deeper disruptions in the structure and function of thought itself, previously covered in our Thought Disorder Article .
 To understand delusions, it is important to appreciate how the psychotic mind constructs, organizes, and ultimately believes dist

-The Mind Distorted: Unraveling Thought (Part 2)
+The Mind Distorted: Unraveling Thought Disorder (Part 2)

 The Mind Distorted: A Series on Schizophrenia and Psychosis (Part 1)